 - Submit an application form, health form (depending upon program area) and residency statement.
-There is no application fee! - Obtain official transcripts of credits from all secondary and post-secondary schools attended.
+There is no application fee! - Obtain official transcripts of credits from all secondary and postsecondary schools attended.
 Records should show that the student is a high school graduate or has a state-approved equivalent education. - Complete admission and placement tests administered by the College through the Student Enrichment Center.
 Student suitability for admission to individual programs will be determined by scores on the placement exam and specific program requirements.
 Applicants scoring below the necessary minimum will be required to enroll in various developmental (refresher) courses to ensure success in their curricula. - •The Vice President for Learning and Student Services will review all requests for placement test exemption.
-Students classified as transfer or special students may be considered for such exemptions, as may those with satisfactory scores on the ACT or SAT, and those who have satisfactorily completed college level English or Algebra with appropriate grades. - For information on admission to Continuing Education courses, refer to the Continuing Education section of this catalog.
+Students classified as transfer or special students may be considered for such exemptions, as may those with satisfactory scores on the ACT or SAT, and those who have satisfactorily completed college level English or Algebra with appropriate grades.

+For information on admission to Continuing Education courses, refer to the students must be employed by or recommended by one of the requesting training agencies.